palderman/DataSciAg/assignments/r-documents.md

 > - Create an R Markdown document
 > - Read data into R directly from an Excel spreadsheet
 > - Embed R code for data analysis within a document
-> - Embed R code to generate and display figures within a document
+> - Embed R code to generate and display figures and tables within a document
-> - Embed R code to create and display a data summary table within a document
 > - Create a BibTex/BibLaTeX bibliography database
 > - Generate citations and references within an R Markdown document